hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 Nothing special here either.
 Maybe that in the response header there is a server field with `Werkzeug/2.2.2 Python/3.9.16`

 So for now we haven't found anything useful on this site.
-After trying some basic paths in the URL one can find this:
+Because this is a challenge we know there needs to be something so fter trying some common paths in the URL one can find this:

 `http://hack.backdoor.infoseciitr.in:13456/admin`, which looks like this: